 Please see the description of course requirements for your specific track to see a comprehensive list of required courses.
 (Child, Adult, Health).
 In general, clinical students are required to take a minimum of 16 3-credit courses, unless their Track has a higher requirement.
-Students in the Clinical Psychology Program must complete all general program requirements, including required track courses, practicum (as described in track-specific requirements), teaching an undergraduate course, passing their qualifying procedures, and completing their master's and dissertation projects.
+The curriculum plan described below outlines the requirements governing progress toward the M.S. and Ph.D. degrees.